rivapereira/career-buddy/log_bugs.md

 ### BUG 0.
 I HAVE TWOOOOOOOOOOOOOOOOOOOOO BUTTONS FOR RECALL
 I need to fix that

+Fix 13 - Okay so im trying to figure out how to make a gr.Group happen and make it look like a card cos #1 i got is my whole shebang is overwhelming

 ### ✅ 1.
 "User ID = Email?"
 Misleading Labeling

 * **Problem:** Users think they must log in or create an account because the field is labeled vaguely.